 Some home inspectors take additional classes about septic systems; however, not all home inspectors carry the NAWT certification to perform a proper septic system inspection.

-The owner of Blackland Home Inspections, Clayton Houston, has had his NAWT certification 2013.
+The owner of Blackland Home Inspections, Clayton Houston, has had his NAWT certification since 2013 and requires other inspectors working for him to get their certification too.

 We are trained to inspect all forms of septic systems: anaerobic (standard) system, aerobic system, and low-pressure system.